 They could have become really sick!

-Now I've become an ambassador for the Macular Degeneration Foundation, helping to raise awareness about this disease.
+Now I've become an ambassador for the Macular Disease Foundation Australia, helping to raise awareness about this disease.

 People think vision loss is just a normal part of growing old but it's not.